zerotrickpony/unducking/docs/content/_index.md

 }
 </code></pre>

-(Since Typescript seems to prefer to be in the business of typechecking rather than compiling, this feature may never be offered in the core language.
-A code generator or preprocessor could potentially serve this purpose, but if it's not in the widely known language then it fails to avoid the "astonishment" problem.)
+Since Typescript seems to prefer to be in the business of typechecking rather than compiling, this feature may never be offered in the core language.
+A code generator or preprocessor could potentially serve this purpose, but if it's not in the widely known language then it fails to avoid the "astonishment" problem.

+It's also worth noting that other languages like Rust with more aggressive compilers may already have effective solutions to this problem, because encapsulated primitive types can often be flattened away during optimization.

-[Let me know](https://messydesk.social/@zerotrickpony) how you approached this problem in your projects!
-I'm always interested in feedback.
+Anyway, [let me know](https://messydesk.social/@zerotrickpony) if you had this need in your Typescript projects, and what you did about it!
+I'm always interested in learning more.

 ## References